zalando/skipper/docs/kubernetes/ingress-usage.md

 ## Return static content

-To set a response header `X: bar`, return `<html><body>hello</body></html>` in the HTTP response body and return HTTP status code 200 from ingress itself, you can use the following filter chain:
+The following example sets a response header `X: bar`, a response body `<html><body>hello</body></html>` and a
+HTTP status code 200:

     zalando.org/skipper-filter: |
       setResponseHeader("X", "bar") -> inlineContent("<html><body>hello</body></html>") -> status(200) -> <shunt>

-Keep in mind you need a valid backend definition to backends which are available, otherwise Skipper would not populate the route for safety reasons.
+Keep in mind you need a valid backend definition to backends which are available, otherwise Skipper would not accept the entire route definition from the ingress object for safety reasons.

 # Filters - reliability features